-Training your dog is part of having a happy and healthy pet.
+As pet parents, we want our dogs to be fully trained to avoid behavioral problems and grow them into happy and healthy dogs.
+However, training a dog can be a challenge.
 You will need to use many strategies and tools to make things work for you and your pup.
-These include dog training collars.

 AT A GLANCE (SEE ON AMAZON):

 - Best Overall: Herm Sprenger Prong Collar

 - Also Great: Shock Collar by DOG CARE Store

 Dog training collars are specially designed collars used as aids in training and controlling a dog’s behavior.